|Even better than the real thing?!|

 At the start of 2000, the U2 and Robbie Williams Heeds partied in the New Year in Aberdeen, dancing to Bee Gees songs among other things.
 They were spotted again on 7th May 2000 at the Beltane celebrations (a Celtic fire festival) in Stirling.
 Sheffield nightclub The Rebublic also featured 'The Massive Head Stage Show' every Friday as part of their Bubblegum night, where '80s and early '90s classic hits were played – Heeds appearing here included U2, Madonna, Boy George, George Michael, Tina Turner and Prince.
 (Always a big draw, the Massive Heeds had previously performed on the opening night of York's largest nightclub Ikon and Diva on 4th February 1999, where management failed to predict the demand and many people were refused entry after queuing in the cold for two hours!)

-If you can offer any detailed information about where the Massive Heeds have appeared over the last few years - especially if you have photos! - then please contact me so I can update the website.
+If you can offer any detailed information about where the Massive Heeds have appeared over the last few years – especially if you have photos or video! – then please contact me so I can update the website.
 Full credit will of course be given!